radiodan/provision/README.md

 1. Log into the Raspberry Pi
 2. `sudo raspi-config` to Expand filesystem and Overclock (900MHz)
 3. Restart and log in again
-4. If your Pi doesn't have Ruby or Git, you should `sudo apt-get install ruby git`
+4. If your Pi doesn't have Ruby or Git, you should `sudo apt-get update && sudo apt-get install ruby git`
 5. `git clone https://github.com/radiodan/provision`
 6. `cd provision`
 7. `sudo ./provision all`